OutSystems/docs-odc/src/eap/architecture/identity.md

 1. Current time is after the token's valid from time.
 1. Issue time of the token is in the past.
 1. Cryptographic signature is valid.
-1. User has correct permission.

-If any of the conditions (1)-(6) fail, the Identity Service or external IdP **rejects the HTTPS request** and revokes the ID and access tokens.
+If any of the conditions (1)-(6) fail, the Identity Service or external IdP rejects the HTTPS request and revokes the ID and access tokens.
 Users must authenticate again by logging in to the client.

-If condition (7) fails, the Identity Service **rejects the HTTPS request** and returns an authorization error.
+If the token validation is successful, the edge of the service checks the user's permission.
+If the permission check fails, the service rejects the HTTPS request and returns an error to the client.

 The **ID** token contains information about the identity of the authenticated user, such as name and email.
 The **access** token contains information about the user's permissions.
-Transfer of JWTs between the client and Identity Service or external IdP is over the OAuth 2 protocol.
+Transfer of JWTs between the client and service is over the OAuth 2 protocol.

 In the diagram, a user working in ODC Portal to access a REST API endpoint in a second Platform service is a valid example.
 Another valid example is a user working in a browser to access a REST API endpoint on a protected screen in an app.